iliketomatoes/python-cli-playground/README.md

 This project is meant to provide the developer with a simple and easy-to-use boilerplate for exercising and experimenting with the Python language.

-The developer can then launch and see the output of any exercise/experiment with a user-friendly CLI.
+The developer can launch any exercise/experiment and see the output with a user-friendly CLI.

 *At the beginning this project was meant to be used for the Google Developers' Machine Learning Crash Course but then I realized this could be used as a general purpose playground.*